seansawyer/seansawyer.github.com/index.md

 ## About Me

 I love building at software at scale in polyglot environments.
-Python and Erlang are closest to my heart, but currently I also use TypeScript, Java and Scala.
+Python and Erlang are closest to my heart, but these days I also use TypeScript, Java and Scala.

 I'm passionate about platform engineering and developer experience.
 I believe a good developer platform does more than just improve productivity; it also sparks creative joy.

-## Education
+## Education and Certifications

 B.S. of Computer Science, University of Georgia (2002)

-AWS Certfied Solution Architect Associate (2022)
+AWS Certified Solution Architect Associate (2022)

 ## Experience